yoavz/EDAN20-lab3/README.md

                VP: precision:  60.53%; recall:  74.22%; FB1:  66.68  5711
 ```

-As we can see, we have already achieved a modest 77.01 F1 score from the most minimal technique.
+As we can see, we have already achieved a modest F1 score of **77.01** (nearly the same as our highest score last week) from the most minimal machine learning technique.
 Not bad!

 Replicating Baseline
 --------------------